SanyaWaffles/HSGZDoom/README.md

 # Welcome to HSGZDoom!

-## HSGZDoom is the GZDoom fork for Hellslinger, quickly done by SanyaWaffles.
+## HSGZDoom is the GZDoom fork for Hellslinger, quickly done by SanyaWaffles, backporting minor changes (such as the lack of the broken softpoly and disabling the software renderer)

+Hellslinger associated branding (c) the Hellslinger dev team

 Copyright (c) 1998-2022 ZDoom + GZDoom teams, and contributors